 What is the time commitment for each program?

 How do observations help you build a Toolkit of interventions?
-Why not just correlate Program Director Survey data on existing wellness initiatives with ABSITE Survey data on resident wellness?

 Will our program get feedback after our Program Tour?

 To protect the confidentiality of the people who participate in the focus groups and interview, we will not be providing feedback to programs after the Tours.
-However, if a resident reports physical abuse, discrimination, sexual harassment, or suicidal ideation, we will report these issues to the appropriate institutional representative.
-Residents will be made aware of this potential confidentiality breach in the verbal consent process.
+However, if a resident reports physical abuse, discrimination, sexual harassment, or suicidal thoughts, we will report these issues to the appropriate institutional representative.
+Residents will be made aware of this potential confidentiality requirement in the verbal consent process.
 This protocol is based upon feedback from our Bioethics Panel.